whoisdsmith/SmartFileOrganizer/docs/QUICK_START_GUIDE.md

 Access the Settings tab to customize:

+### Processing Settings

-- Default batch size for analysis
+- Batch size for analysis (lower values help avoid API rate limits)
+- Batch delay between processing batches (higher values help avoid API rate limits)

+### AI Models Settings

+- Select AI service (Google Gemini or OpenAI)
+- Enter API keys
+- Choose specific AI models for each service

+### Organization Rules

+- Create category folders
+- Generate content summaries
+- Include metadata in separate files
+- Copy files instead of moving them

+## Choosing an AI Model

+The application supports multiple AI models from both Google and OpenAI:

+1. **Google Gemini Models**:
+   - models/gemini-2.0-flash (Default)
+   - models/gemini-1.5-flash
+   - models/gemini-1.5-pro
+   - And more...

+2. **OpenAI Models**:
+   - gpt-4o (Latest model)
+   - gpt-4-turbo
+   - gpt-3.5-turbo
-- Application theme
+   - And more...

-- Organization rules (create folders, generate summaries, etc.)
+To select a model:

+1. Go to the Settings tab
+2. Select the "AI Models" tab
+3. Choose your preferred model from the dropdown list
+4. Click "Set" to use the selected model

 ## Troubleshooting

-- Ensure your API key is correctly set in environment variables
+- Ensure your API key is correctly set in the Settings tab or environment variables
 - Check internet connectivity for AI analysis
 - For large documents, increase batch size in settings
+- If encountering rate limit errors, reduce batch size or increase batch delay

-For more detailed information, refer to the full [User Guide](./README.md) or [Developer Guide](./DEVELOPER_GUIDE.md).
+For more detailed information, refer to the full [User Guide](./README.md), [Developer Guide](./DEVELOPER_GUIDE.md), or [Alternative AI Models](./ALTERNATIVE_AI_MODELS.md) documentation.